blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 2
 - This day should've been faster, many typos
 - using a switch case if probably better, but am not familiar in c++

+#### Day 3
+- Took a lot more time today
+- Gets a warning a the comparison
+- Probably could use an array of size 52 instead of map for keeping track of characters
+- That would save on memory since index will equal priority

 ## Run Locally